-4.6 Obstacles in the way of sharing and differentiating responsibilities

-One of the core themes that need serious discussion in an ethics of climate change, is the obstacles that are commonly found in the way of realizing the principle of "common but differentiated responsibilities" in tackling the causes and effects of global climate change.
-This principle is clearly articulated in the Kyoto Protocol, and acknowledges that the actual ability to take action to address the knowledge, mitigation, and adaptation challenges of global climate change, varies from country to country, and from region to region.
+5.6 Obstacles in the way of sharing and differentiating responsibilities acknowledges that the actual ability to take action to address the knowledge, mitigation, and adaptation challenges of global climate change, varies from country to country, and from region to region.
 Within countries, there are similar differences between parts of the population that can take action in the face of climate change challenges, and other parts that cannot.